alexander-varljen/alexander-varljen.github.io/index.md

 **Course Objectives:**

-As far as what I wanted to complete for this specific artifact, which was to add vector sorting capacity to the old project, as well as more menu options that allow the user to use the vector sorts, I have completed this main objective.
-In addition to the hash table data structure storing bid data and allowing for the finding or removal of single bids, there is now two working vector sorting algorithms that a user can use to sort the list of bids in ascending order.
-There where also four course outcome objectives that apply to this enhancement which were to:
-1. Employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.
+While working on this artifact enhancement, I was able to employ strategies for building collaborative environments that enable diverse audiences to support organizational decision making in the field of computer science.
+Those who want to interact with the source file, download it for themselves, make desired changes and even, potentially, recommit changes on an updated version of the file can easily do so via my public GitHub repository.
+Also, the source code of the artifact enhancement has been made modular, which means that others change modules, delete modules, or add their own modules with a few code changes and without much impact on the other modules.
+Also, the code comments that I had written for the project make it easier for others to add to, change, navigate, or learn from the code.
+For example, when one opens the source file, they’ll notice a short description of the source code’s functionality at the top of the file, two boxed-in code comments highlighting two main divisions in the program, which are the modules for the hashed table data structure and those for the vector sorting algorithms, and code comments describing each module.
+These help others working with and navigating through the source code understand how everything works together so that they can better participate.

-2. Design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.
+While working on this artifact enhancement, I was able to design, develop, and deliver professional-quality oral, written, and visual communications that are coherent, technically sound, and appropriately adapted to specific audiences and contexts.
+The second artifact covered in the code review video is the original artifact for this enhancement, where I discussed the original source code, module by module, and assessed my own previous work.
+I’ve created two flowcharts for this artifact enhancement, one of which is a depiction of the functionality of the artifact before the enhancements, and the other a depiction of its functionality after the enhancements where made.
+I also wrote this descriptive narrative which helps explain my artifact, its enhancements, and my intent behind the enhancements.

-3. Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.
+While working on this artifact enhancement, I was able to Design and evaluate computing solutions that solve a given problem using algorithmic principles and computer science practices and standards appropriate to its solution, while managing the trade-offs involved in design choices.
+To solve the problem of sorting the bids, as well as show competence in creating functional algorithms, I created two vector sorting algorithms.
+This, however, was met with a trade-off in the form of having to add an extra data structure other than the hash table, which meant that the bids needed to be loaded by the program a second time.
+This led me to add two more menu options other than the two for the vector sorts, one for loading bids to the new vector and one for displaying the bids from this new vector, along with changing the menu labels to help the user understand the difference.
+This solution allowed me to manage this trade-off and let the user decide when to load the bids a second time while also allowing me to add two new functional sorting algorithms and meet my artifact enhancement goals.

-4. Develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.
+While working on this artifact enhancement, I was able to develop a security mindset that anticipates adversarial exploits in software architecture and designs to expose potential vulnerabilities, mitigate design flaws, and ensure privacy and enhanced security of data and resources.
+This was done by adding exception handling in the artifact enhancement’s source in key areas, which are in the modules that contain the code used to load bid data.
+These let the user know if there is an issue with the program when loading the bids.
+As the csv file containing bid data could, potentially, hold thousands of “bid id’s”, “titles”, “funds”, and “amounts”, which could be filled with the wrong type of data or come from a corrupted file, this seemed to be the area of the most vulnerability.
+I also made sure that the code ran without any errors.

-As far as completing the first objective, I was able to add plenty of comments and a description of the program’s functionality to the artifact, as well as many user-defined functions for modularity.
-These can make it easier for any programmer looking to review, add to, or change components of the program to do so.
-As far as achieving the second course objective, this document explains what the artifact is and what the enhancements were using technically sound terms and descriptions.
-In alignment with the third course objective, I was able to properly provide the ability to load data from a csv file and allow a user to display all the data, remove specific items, find specific items, and sort items in a data structure using two data structures and multiple algorithms which grant these capabilities.
-Also, with regards to the last of the course objectives, I was able to employ multiple examples of exception handling for bugs or errors in processing data.
-More, specifically, these can be found as part of the methods that contain code loading the csv file to the mapped and unmapped vectors.

 **Reflection:**